Answers to Interview Questions for Manager Candidates

 - Why are you leaving (did you leave) your job? - Best Answers

-In addition, to those management-oriented questions, it’s also important to prepare for standard interview questions.
+Don’t forget to prepare answers to standard interview questions.
 Hiring managers still want to know how you’ve conquered challenges in the past, what your long-term plans are for your career, and whether you’ll fit into the corporate culture.